Welcome

 Mistake of Law

-A mistake of law arises when a person is unaware that their conduct is criminal or misunderstands the law's meaning.
-Generally, ignorance of the law is not a defense, but there are rare exceptions.
+A mistake of law arises when a person is unaware that their conduct is criminal or misunderstands what the law prohibits.

 Key Term: Mistake of Law